Keith Truscott: Royal Australian Air Force

 Truscott was promoted to Commanding Officer in June 1942 before being posted back to the RAAF in Australia after the Bombing of Darwin, and he joined No. 76 Squadron, flying Kittyhawks.

 It was RAAF policy that all pilots returning from campaigns abroad must relinquish their ranks.
-However, political interference saw Truscott retain his rank (and pay) upon his posting to No.76 Squadron.
+However, political interference saw Truscott retain his rank (and pay) upon his posting to No. 76 Squadron.
 That placed Truscott in what his Commanding Officer wrote was "an invidious position", and the matter was formally escalated with Group Command.
 The loss of Squadron Leader Peter Turnbull inadvertently resolved the matter as Truscott was promoted as Turnbull's replacement in January 1943.
 However, the Minister for Air was publicly forced to review the policy, resulting in a landmark case that saw all pilots able to retain their original ranks.

 Truscott's squadron was posted to Gurney Field in Milne Bay, Papua, and played what was described as "the decisive factor" in winning the Battle of Milne Bay.
 During the battle, Nos.
 75 and 76 Squadrons fired 196,000 rounds and wore out 300 gun barrels against ground targets, raking the palm trees at low-levels for snipers.
-With Japanese troops less than five kilometres from the air-strip, Truscott's pilots were ordered to evacuate to Port Moresby to protect their assets.
+With Japanese troops less than five kilometres from the airstrip, Truscott's pilots were ordered to evacuate to Port Moresby to protect their assets.
 However, Truscott refused his orders, mindful of how his Ground Crew would feel being left behind after all officers had evacuated.
 Truscott was subsequently Mentioned in Dispatches for his distinguished service in the battle.
 An official report notes that Truscott was "literally adored by the Pilots and Ground Crew.
 His devil-may-care swagger, fiery red mop of hair on which a Melbourne Cricket Club cap was usually perched, and infectious smile just couldn't fail to inspire confidence in others."